Mohit-Bagri/aether-news-trends/README.md

 ## About

 AETHER is an intelligent AI-powered chatbot that aggregates real-time news, YouTube videos and Reddit discussions into a seamless conversational experience.
 Ask about any topic and get curated content with AI-generated insights.

+Beyond news aggregation, AETHER also functions as a powerful general-purpose AI assistant capable of answering questions, having conversations and helping with everyday tasks - making it your all-in-one AI companion.

 ---